 What is the legal process for criminal matters in Larimer County, Colorado?

 When you’re facing criminal charges in Larimer County, it’s essential to understand the legal process.
 Typically, it involves arrest, booking, an initial court appearance, pre-trial proceedings, the trial itself, and, if necessary, sentencing.
-The specific steps can vary depending on the type and severity of the charges, but having a knowledgeable attorney to guide you is crucial at every stage.
+The specific steps can vary depending on the type and severity of the charges, but having a knowledgeable larimer county district attorney to guide you is crucial at every stage.

 What are my rights during an arrest in Larimer County, Colorado?